gfburton/aiabrixen2024/_pages/cfp.md

 ### Abstract Submission and Timeline

+Submissions can be made by AIA members only.
+For information about AIA membership, see: [https://www.anglistica.it/join-aia/](https://www.anglistica.it/join-aia/).

 We are accepting abstracts for 20-minute presentations, with 10 minutes for questions and discussion.
 Abstracts will be 250–300 words (not including references).
 Please use the APA 7 citation style for references.

 <style>